TaygaHoshi/tt-project/Lists/List of Spells - Witchcraft.md

 **Range:** 5 meters
 **Duration:** 2 rounds
 **Effect**
-	Mark a creature.
-	Whenever your target is hit by a melee attack, it receives an extra 5 magical damage.
+	Target a creature.
+Whenever this creature is hit by a weapon attack, it receives an extra 5 magical damage.
 Potency bonus to damage is halved for this spell.

 ## Thorns
 **Complexity:** Simple